-By the time students leave St. John's in 8th Grade, they are academically prepared for High School.
+By the time students leave St. John's in 8th Grade, they are academically prepared for the next level.

-Many students graduate from St. John's and test into advanced courses in High School.
+Many graduating students test into advanced courses in High School.

 - Musical Skills